Madame Butterfly (1932 film): Plot

 Several days later, Pinkerton arrives home, where Cho-Cho San greets him with honors.
 He gives her a translucent veil.
 She offers him drink and a pipe to smoke.
-He asks for a change of pants and Cho-Cho San obliges.
-While searching for the pants within Pinkerton's trunk, Cho-Cho San discovers the picture inscribed to Pinkerton by a blonde woman (which Pinkerton hid in the earlier scene).
-With a serious face, she brings it to Pinkerton and asks if he is in love with that woman.
-He denies it; she embraces him, happy again, but he maintains a serious face.
+While searching for some pipe cleaners in Pinkerton's trunk, Cho-Cho San discovers the picture of a blonde woman, which is inscribed to Pinkerton from “Adelaide”.
+With a serious face, she brings it to Pinkerton and asks if he is in love with the woman.
+He denies it.

 Several weeks later, the home altar now shows a picture of Pinkerton.
 Cho-Cho San happily receives Pinkerton and Barton.
 In an aside to Barton, Pinkerton explains that he hasn't had the courage to tell Cho-Cho San that he's leaving the following day.
 Barton suggests they all have dinner at the hotel.
 While eating, the commander of the naval vessel visits the table, mentioning they are due to leave tomorrow.
 Cho-Cho San is taken aback.
 Returning home, Cho-Cho San is upset, so Pinkerton sings to her "My Flower Of Japan".

-The following day, Pinkerton is leaving but asks Cho-Cho San not to see him off at the dock.
-Cho-Cho San asks about the girl in the picture but Pinkerton says he loves only Cho-Cho San and promises to come back in the spring.
+The following day, Pinkerton asks Cho-Cho San not to see him off at the dock.
+She asks about the girl in the picture but Pinkerton says he loves only Cho-Cho San and promises to come back in the spring.
 "When the robins nest again?" asks Cho-Cho San and Pinkerton affirms.

-The scene cuts to the next spring, and Butterfly happily holds her infant son.
+The scene cuts to the next spring, and Cho-Cho San happily holds her infant son.
 She points out that a robin has nested and speaks to her son, revealing his name as "Trouble" for now, but when Pinkerton returns, it will be changed to "Joy".

 The scene cuts to a robin building a nest.
-It is in the garden of a house owned by Pinkerton and the woman, Adelaide, from the photograph.
-A ring on the fourth finger of her left hand indicates that she is engaged.
+Pinkerton and Adelaide, the woman from the photograph, are sitting in a garden in America.
+A ring on her finger indicates that they are engaged.
 She remarks that it is now spring to Pinkerton, who looks troubled.
-In response, she mentions that ever since he's returned from Japan he has been different.
 He offers to tell her something that might upset her and she agrees.
 The scene ends.

 In Cho-Cho San's home, her grandfather asks her to marry Yamadori, but Cho-Cho San explains that, unlike in Japan where desertion is ground for divorce, in the United States divorce can only be effected by a judge after a period of years.
 He asks her to return home, if only for the sake of the child, but she rejects her grandfather's ways, saying that she and the entire house belong to Pinkerton.
-Angrily, her grandfather disowns her and asks that she never enter his house again.
+Her grandfather disowns her and asks that she never enter his house again.